lex0c/gungnir/README.md

 # Gungnir

-Gungnir is a minimal remote command and control system.
+Gungnir is a minimal command and control system.
 A central server accepts TCP connections from clients over an authenticated and encrypted channel and exposes a JSON HTTP API for operators.
 Clients authenticate using a trust-on-first-use (TOFU) handshake and exchange JSON messages.